MicrosoftDocs/azure-devops-docs/docs/pipelines/test/continuous-test-selenium.md

 ::: moniker-end

-Performing user interface (UI) testing as part of the release process is a great way of detecting unexpected changes, and need not be difficult.
+Performing user interface (UI) testing as part of the release pipeline is a great way of detecting unexpected changes, and need not be difficult.
 This topic describes using Selenium to test your website during a continuous deployment release and test automation.